 To maintain high user adoption, you need to monitor usage over a long period of time.
 This will allow you to build a clear picture of which users are following best practices, and in which places.

-Activity reports in Office 365 can help with this by showing you how different people are using the various services in Office 365.
+Activity reports in Microsoft 365 can help with this by showing you how different people are using the various services in Microsoft 365.
 That way, you can easily identify where further guidance and education is required.

 Striking a balance